 This works particularly well on Facebook and YouTube.
 We look at the information we need to serve to assist consumers further down the sales funnel.
 We take responsibility for what happens after the click seriously.
 It’s critically important.

-For example, we have a college graduate purchase program that we do that matches the color of the ad with the university that the user is most likely to follow based on online behaviors.
+For example, we have a college graduate purchase program that matches the color of the ad with the university that the user is most likely to follow based on online behaviors.
 Then after the click, we have details on the specific program.

 Our job is to create “meant-to-be moments.”